Switching-time bioprocess control with pulse-width-modulated optogenetics: Conclusion

 \section{Conclusion}

 In this study, we introduced an RL strategy to solve switching-time optimal control problems tailored to PWM optogenetics.
-The approach leverages duty cycles as continuous decision variables, which are decoded into alternating binary light-intensity inputs at the process level.
+The approach leverages duty cycles as continuous decision variables, which are decoded into binary ON-OFF light-intensity profiles over forcing periods.
 On this basis, we use policy gradients to optimize the control policy.
-A case study involving optogenetic growth control in the presence of a steep light-gene-expression dose-response demonstrated the strong performance of the RL-derived PWM control policies, both in terms of tunability and robust tracking behavior under different levels of system uncertainty.
+A case study involving optogenetic growth control in the presence of a steep light-gene-expression dose-response demonstrated the strong performance of the RL-derived PWM control policies, both in terms of tunability of the controlled variable and reference tracking under different levels of parametric uncertainty.
+The conducted robustness analysis was restricted to uncertainty distributions incorporated during policy training, with the aim of demonstrating that effective policies could still be learned in uncertain environments.
+This setting is also compatible with domain-randomization strategies, provided that plausible uncertainty ranges can be specified.
+Future work should assess robustness to out-of-distribution scenarios, such as process disturbances and unmodeled dynamics not considered during training, as well as policy adaptability when transferred to experimental bioprocesses.

 Beyond optogenetics, the proposed control approach can be generalized to other bioprocesses involving duty-cycle-type inputs, such as microalgal photocycles or pulsed/intermittent feeding.
-Ongoing work focuses on extending the methodology to broader process contexts and to systems with a larger number of control inputs and degrees of freedom.
+Ongoing work focuses on extending the methodology to more complex scenarios, including multiple-input systems and simultaneous optimization of forcing periods and duty cycles.